 Masters of Science

 Students who possess a baccalaureate degree may apply for admission to the Missouri State University Graduate College.
-Through the Darr College of Agriculture, these students can pursue a Master of Science degree in Plant Science with an emphasis in grapes and wine.
-Students interested in the MS degree program should contact the graduate coordinator in the Darr College of Agriculture before applying for admission through the Graduate College.
+Through the Darr College of Agriculture, these students can pursue a Master of Science degree in Plant Science.
+Students interested in the MS degree program should contact the graduate program director of the MS in Plant Science program in the Darr College of Agriculture before applying for admission through the Graduate College.